scherroman/wave/README.md

 Collaborators: <a href = "https://github.com/yvanscher">Yvan Scher</a> Anna Flynn

-Precursor to an iOS app 'Airdoc' yvanscher and I are building that is currently in the works.
+Precursor to an iOS app 'Airdoc' <a href = "https://github.com/yvanscher">Yvan Scher</a> and I are building that is currently in the works.